navpil/muad-di/Readme.md

 There are two ways of registering Muad-backed application.
 One (older) is by registering MuadServlet manually in the `web.xml`.
 Another (newer) one is simply adding some dummy configuration file and annotating it with `@MuadConfig`.
-In a newer way we won't need any `web.xml` configuration and Muad will be initialized by `MuadSerlvletContainerInitializer` picked up by Tomcat by using SPI (see below).
+In a newer way we won't need any `web.xml` configuration and Muad will be initialized by `MuadServletContainerInitializer` picked up by Tomcat by using SPI (see below).

 ## Service Resolution